DGMO Language Reference

 users

-users | domain: Core
+users domain: Core

-- Pipe metadata on declaration line only
+- Same-line metadata on declaration line only

 - Indented lines are columns or relationships